Jim-215-Fisher/statislib/README.md

 Your compiled statislib will be in `statislib/build/src` as `libstatislib.a`, and you can copy the library to the selected place.
 To test, run each test file under `tests/` directory.

 ### Usage
-In your program, access the library throught `use` statement.
+In your program, access the library through `use` statement.
 You can use local name as short hand for library procedures or functions as follows:

 ``` fortran
 program test